flomio/flomio-js-sdk-example/README.md

 # Flomio-JS-SDK-Example

-A Javascript SDK to control your FloBLE Plus via PCSC
+A Javascript SDK to control your FloBLE via PCSC

 ## Contents